 Robert K. Brigham Professor of History on the Shirley Ecker Boskey Chair

-Robert K. Brigham, Shirley Ecker Boskey Professor of History and International Relations, joined the Vassar faculty in 1994.
-He is a specialist on the history of US foreign policy, particularly the Vietnam War.
+Robert.
+K. Brigham, Shirley Ecker Boskey Professor of History and International Relations, joined the Vassar faculty in 1994.
+He is a specialist on the history of U.S. foreign policy.
+His major teaching and research interests are the Vietnam War, negotiations to end deadly conflict, and climate change and international security.
 Along with several teaching awards, he has also earned fellowships from the Rockefeller, Mellon, Ford, and Smith Richardson foundations as well as the National Endowment for Humanities.
 In addition, Brigham has been Albert Shaw Endowed Lecturer at Johns Hopkins University, Mellon Senior Visiting Scholar at Cambridge University (Clare College), visiting professor of international relations at the Watson Institute for International Studies at Brown University, summer seminar faculty at the United States Military Academy at West Point, and Mary Ball Washington Professor of American History (Fulbright) at University College Dublin.
-He currently directs the Vassar-West Point Program.

 - BA, The College at Brockport; MA, University of Rhode Island; PhD, University of Kentucky, Lexington